 When Should you Start the Project with the Discovery Phase?

-Everyone who wants their software project to come under budget, delivered on time, and succeed after the release, shall start with the discovery phase.
+Everyone who wants their software project to come under budget, be delivered on time, and succeed after the release, shall start with the discovery phase.
 Below we provide the main points when the discovery stage is of crucial importance for the project’s success.

-If you’re exploring the market looking for a niche to expand your business, the discovery phase will come in handy.
+If you’re exploring the market and looking for a niche to expand your business, the discovery phase will come in handy.
 It’ll help to decide whether you should seize the opportunity and enter the market.
 At this point, the phase might include researching a new audience and competitive analysis.

 Lack of Clarity

 When there is no complete idea of the final product, no deep understanding of end-users needs, and business objectives are elusive, skipping the discovery phase leads to failure.

 If you’re going to launch a software project in a strictly regulated environment, the discovery phase is a must as it helps to predict and manage risks.

 In case of a pivot, the discovery phase would help to explore overall needs and processes across the company, highlight areas for optimization and improvement, and come up with the perfect software solution plan that would serve the company’s new purposes.

 Acquisitions or Mergers

 When it comes to systems and tools consolidation, the discovery phase facilitates identifying common needs across multiple products.
 It helps to find a common solution and consolidate products in the best way.